Kitware/nrtk/docs/reference/glossary.rst

      sensor noise, and environmental conditions.
 View on `GitHub <https://github.com/Kitware/pybsm>`_.

    saliency
-     A measure of how much influence a part of an input has on a model’s output.
+     A measure of how much influence a part of an input has on a model's output.

    sensor transformation
      A change applied to image data to simulate different sensor behaviors (e.g. wavelength response, resolution, distortion).

-   theta key(s):
+   theta key(s)
      A string (or list of strings) that is the name of the pertubrer parameter to modify.
 A single string is used for generic factories and a list of strings is used for the pyBSM factory.

-   thetas:
+   thetas
      A list of values (or list of lists) containing the values for the perturber parameter.
 A single list is used for generic factories and a list of lists is used for the pyBSM factory.